-9. FL Client NWDAF(s) invokes Nnwdaf_MLModelTraining_Subscribe response service operation or Nnwdaf_MLModelTrainingInfo_Request response service operation to indicate FL Server NWDAF if it will join the FL procedure, may contain the reason in the response message if it cannot join the FL process.
+9. FL Client NWDAF(s) invokes Nnwdaf_MLModelTraining_Notify service operation or Nnwdaf_MLModelTrainingInfo_Request response service operation to indicate to the FL Server NWDAF whether it will join the FL procedure, and may include the reason in the response message if it cannot join the FL process.

-10. FL Server NWDAF conducts selection of FL Client NWDAF(s).
+10. FL Server NWDAF determines the final list of FL Client NWDAF(s) to be involved in the FL procedures based on the information received in step 6 and other information received in step 9 (if available).